 The information in this report can be recreated directly from the Ethereum blockchain, but we compile it here for the convenience of our community.
 We present the token flows in these blog posts to provide a clear and transparent resource to all.
 Just as we make our code and other materials publicly available, we make our token balances and flows open and accessible.

 c) Rows 8-17 show operating supply at the beginning of the quarter, transfers of STORJ tokens in and out of the operating supply during the quarter, and the operating supply held by Storj at the end of the quarter.
-13M STORJ tokens were held in operational reserves by Storj at the end of September 2020 (row 8).
-STORJ moved 30.6M into its operating supply from the tranche that unlocked at the end of Q3, as we previously announced we would do (row 15).
-During Q4, we used 18.1M STORJ tokens, 1.2M of which were used to pay service providers (row 11) and 15.1M to pay early investors who were involved with the company prior to the 2017 token sale as reported in December (row 14).
-We expect a much smaller entry in this row for Q1 '20, as we finish off the remaining such payments.
-Another 1.8M tokens were used to pay Storage Node Operators and Storj team members (rows 9 and 13).
-This activity left a total of 25.6M STORJ in our operational reserves (row 17).
+At the end of Q3 ‘21, Storj held 13.5M STORJ tokens in operational reserves (row 8).
+During Q4, we used 1.7M STORJ tokens: 0.1M to pay Storage Node Operators (row 9), 0.5M to pay service providers (row 11), 0.6M tokens to pay Storj team members who elect to receive some of their pay in STORJ tokens (row 13), and 0.5M tokens for other payments including a repurchase of company shares.
+This activity left a total of 11.8M STORJ in our operational reserves (row 17).

-d) There were 167M STORJ in circulation at the end of September 2020 (row 19).
-In Q4 2020, an additional 12.56M were put into circulation, making the total circulating supply approximately 185M STORJ at the end of Q4 (row 19), with another 25.6M in operational and non-time-locked reserves held by Storj (row 17).
+d) At the end of September 2021, there were 197.1M STORJ in circulation (row 19).
+In Q4 2021, 1.7M were put into circulation from Storj’s operating supply, making the total circulating supply approximately 198.8M STORJ at the end of Q4 (row 19), with another 11.8M in operational and non-time-locked reserves held by Storj (row 17).
 The bulk of the operational reserves are held in a cold wallet.

-e) The total non-circulating supply held by Storj is 240M (row 18), comprised of the 25.6M in non-time-locked reserves (operating supply at the end of the period) plus 214.4M in time-locked reserves (long term lockup at the end of the period).
-The total supply is 185M in circulation plus the 240M non-circulating supply, which totals 425M STORJ tokens.
+e) The total non-circulating supply held by Storj is 226.1M (row 18), comprised of the 11.8M in non-time-locked reserves (operating supply at the end of the Q4 2021) plus 214.4M in time-locked reserves (long term lockup at the end of the period).
+The total supply is 198.9M in circulation plus the 226.1M non-circulating supply, which totals 425M STORJ tokens.

 The Company reports its tokens to management in two categories: